Powered by AppSignal & Oban Pro

 IO.puts("\nPinyin map contains #{map_size} characters")

-IO.puts("Covers top 500 most frequent Chinese characters")
+IO.puts("Covers the top 500 most frequent Chinese characters, plus additional common ones")

 Customization Examples